Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/01_reference_phylogeny/README.md

 raxml-ng --support --tree all.18S28S.constrained.15.tree.raxml.bestTree --bs-trees all.18S28S.constrained.bs.bootstraps --prefix support --threads 2
 ```

+Check how many nodes in the tree have support of over 50% using the python script compute_support_over_50.py.

 ## IQ-TREE - Significance tests

 Apply all statistical significance tests implemented in IQ-TREE to this set of 100 ML trees